 You've probably seen the Corning Tower in Albany's Empire State Plaza, located by The Egg, but did you know you could go up to the top, for free?
 That's right - you can check out views of Albany from the 42nd floor!
 This is the tallest building in New York State outside of New York City, completely dominating the skyline.
 Use the elevator on the Plaza level of the Corning Tower to make your way up.
 The observation deck is open Monday through Friday, 10am to 4pm, although hours are subject to change without notice - call ahead to 518.474.2418.

-3) Underground Railroad Education Center at The Stephen and Harriet Myers Residence (Underground Railroad)
+3) Underground Railroad Education Center at The Stephen and Harriet Myers Residence

-A house in Albany stands as an artifact of anti-slavery and the Underground Railroad period: the Stephen and Harriet Myers Residence at 194 Livingston Avenue.
+A house in Albany stands as an artifact of anti-slavery and the Underground Railroad period: The Stephen and Harriet Myers Residence at 194 Livingston Avenue.
 Stephen and Harriet Myers were the prime people in Albany involved with the Underground Railroad in the 1850s.
-The Underground Railroad History Project purchased this building in 2004 - this is an organization of members and volunteers who often have activities and programs going on that you can check out and participate in.
+The Underground Railroad Education Center is an organization of members and volunteers who often have activities and programs going on that you can check out and participate in.
 Tours of The Myers Residence and The Myers Residence Campus are available for a small admission fee.

 5) Central Park Rose Garden